kolkhis/tech-notes/golang/interfaces.md

 You might have a function that creates and connects a REAL TCP socket
 You also have another function that does the same, but PRETENDS to make the connection.

-So, two behaviours, a real one, and a fake one.
+So, two behaviors, a real one, and a fake one.

 When you run unit testing, we use the fake one.
 When you run the real program, you use the real one.